First things first:

 The Bitcoin network was, in many ways, the 'proof of concept' for public blockchain technology: it showed that, given proper incentive mechanisms and safety measures, a currency could be maintained on a global scale, in a decentralized, trustless—that is, with no central trusted authority—manner.

 The Ethereum network is the next step (arguably, an exponential step) along that path.
 The Ethereum blockchain isn't just keeping track of a currency.
 It maintains, live at all times, a global public computer that is capable of maintaining a global, decentralized currency (and many of them, at that).
 And on top of that, a global, decentralized monetary and financial system.

 Different blockchains have different 'native currencies'

-This is a topic both deep and broad, but in short: virtually all public blockchains have what is called a 'native currency', the token that is used to pay for gas, or transactions, or computational work, on the network.
+This is a topic both deep and broad, but in short: virtually all public blockchains have what is called a 'native currency', the token that is used to pay for gas, transactions, or computational work on the network.
 Bitcoin's native currency is bitcoin (BTC), and Ethereum's native currency is Ether (ETH).

 You can't just send BTC to an Ethereum address, or vice versa

 If you attempt to do this, your tokens will probably be sent into nothingness and you will not get them back.